Argonon: History

-In 2020, Argonon acquired branded video agency, Nemorin Film & Video, bringing Nemorin's CEO Pete Fergusson into the group.
+In 2020, Argonon acquired a branded video agency, Nemorin Film & Video, bringing Nemorin's CEO Pete Fergusson into the group.

-In 2021, Argonon launched a factual formats-focused production company, Studio Leo, with Claire Collinson-Jones becoming Chief Creative Officer of the firm.
+In February 2021, Argonon had launched its factual formats-focused production subsidiary dedicated to factual content for broadcasters both as standalone projects and collaborations called Studio Leo becoming its eight production subsidiary umbrella as the new production subsidiary Studio Leo will be based in London with former Hat Trick Productions factual executive Claire Collinson-Jones becoming Chief Creative Officer of Argonon's new factual formats-focused production subsidiary Studio Leo as the new production subsidiary produced its first commission called 101 Years at Tesco.

 In 2022, Argonon partnered with Joe Weinstock to launch a new production company, Rose Rock Entertainment.

 The group saw a turnover of £55.6m in 2021.
-Argonon was listed in the London Stock Exchange "1000 Companies To Inspire Britain 2016" report and the 2017 report.
+Argonon was listed in the London Stock Exchange "1000 Companies To Inspire Britain 2016" and 2017 reports.
 Argonon was also listed in the 2016 Sunday Times HSBC Track 200.

 Companies (current)

 Bandicoot TV

 Bandicoot TV (sometimes credited as Bandicoot Scotland) was founded in 2017 by Derek McLean and Daniel Nettleton as a joint venture with Argonon.
-Productions include Chase The Case for BBC1, Test Drive for BBC Scotland and ITV's versions of The Masked Singer and spin-off The Masked Dancer.
+Productions include Chase The Case for BBC One, Test Drive for BBC Scotland and ITV's versions of The Masked Singer and spin-off The Masked Dancer.

 The Masked Singer is a singing competition based on the Masked Singer franchise and is an ongoing production for Bandicoot.
 It is directed by Casey Antwis and Simon Staffurth, with Jonathan Ross, Davina McCall, Ken Jeong, and Rita Ora as panellists.
-In series two, Jeong was replaced by Mo Gilligan.
+In series two, Jeong was replaced by Mo Gilligan and in series six Ora was replaced by Maya Jama.
 The spin-off series, The Masked Dancer, featured Jonathan Ross, Davina McCall, Mo Gilligan and Oti Mabuse as panellists.
 Joel Dommett has hosted all series of The Masked Singer and The Masked Dancer.

 The Masked Singer won a Royal Television Society Programme Award 2021 in the Entertainment category and an International Emmy Award 2021 in the Non-Scripted Entertainment category.

 The Masked Singer Live! tour version of the show was announced by Joel Dommett in an appearance on The One Show in December 2021.
 The Masked Singer Live! toured the UK throughout 2022.
-The third series of The Masked Singer premiered on ITV on January 1, 2022.
+The third series of The Masked Singer premiered on ITV on 1 January 2022.

-In February 2022, it was announced that The Masked Singer had been recommissioned by ITV for two further seasons.
-The fourth series of The Masked Singer will premiere on January 1, 2023.
+In February 2022, it was announced that The Masked Singer had been recommissioned by ITV for two further seasons, with fourth series of The Masked Singer premiering on 1 January 2023.

 Bandicoot was also behind Peckham's Finest for ITV2.
 This was an observational documentary series following a diverse group of young people from the area of Peckham, London.